 Students must take one seminar offered in their specialization.
 General studies students may take any seminar. - 3 credits total

-- International Humanitarian Law (Global Goverance & Human Rights; State & Religion) - 3 credits
+- International Humanitarian Law (Global Goverance & Human Rights) - 3 credits

 - Information Technology Law (Technology) - 3 credits

 - Business Law: Transnational Perspectives (Business) - 3 credits

 Courses are generally 2 credits each.
 Check the course descriptions for details. - 16 credits total

 - General studies: Students may choose from any of the courses.

 - Concentration: Students must take at least 4 courses in their concentration.
 The remaining credits may be taken from any concentration or electives.

 The courses refer to the 2016-2017 academic year - please be aware that courses and professors change each year.